rakin374/BerkeleyBox/README.md

 - source : contains raw source code that can can be used outside of an experimental setup

 ## Motivations
-- Our goal is to experiment with musical data (MIDI files) to build models that can generate music.
+- The goal of this project is to experiment with musical data (.mid files) to build models that can generate music.

 ## .gitignore
 - On your local repo place all data inside of a folder named 'data'.
 The point of